dojo/docs/manual/index.rst

 DojoC
 =====

 DojoC is an external svn repository used by DojoCampus for a variety of widgets, tutorials, sandbox, and other demos.
 You are welcome to explore and contribute, though absolutely nothing is guaranteed to work.
-DojoC is meant as a community workshop, and code comes and goes frequently, often times 'promoted' to `DojoX projects <dojox>`_.
+DojoC is meant as a community workshop, and code comes and goes frequently, often times 'promoted' to `DojoX projects <dojox/index>`_.

 * `More about DojoC <dojoc/index>`_